 Sun protection — Some acne treatments increase the skin's sensitivity to sunlight (eg, retinoids, doxycycline).
 To minimize skin damage from the sun, avoid excessive sun exposure and use a sunscreen with SPF 30 or higher that is broad spectrum (blocks both UVA and UVB light) before sun exposure.
 (See "Patient information: Sunburn prevention (Beyond the Basics)".)

 Can I treat my own acne? — If you have mild acne, you can try to treat yourself with non-prescription products initially.
 Non-prescription acne treatments may include salicylic acid, benzoyl peroxide, sulfur, alpha hydroxy acids, or tea tree oil, all of which are available in non-prescription strengths.
 A combination of these treatments may be more effective than using one single product alone.
+In rare cases, people have a severe allergic reaction to acne products, so for the first three days, try them on just a small area.
 (See "Light-based, adjunctive, and other therapies for acne vulgaris".)

 If you do not improve after three months of using non-prescription products or you have moderate or severe acne, consult a healthcare provider for advice on the most effective treatments.